 Easy Baba Ganoush Recipe, a cold appetizer for any party.
-It’s super delicious, and, as a bonus point, it’s vegan, gluten free and low carb too, which means everybody gets to enjoy it.
+It's super delicious dish made with aubergines, lemon juice, olive oil and garlic, and, as a bonus point, it's vegan, gluten free and low carb too, which means everybody gets to enjoy it.

 Aubergines or eggplant are such a versatile vegetable.
 They might be in season in summer time, but they are easily available throughout the year now.

-I grew up loving eggplant, and my favourite recipe ever still is the fantastic Mayo Eggplant Dip Canapés.
-It’s a Romanian appetizer, although we call it salad, and it’s pretty similar with baba ganoush.
+I grew up loving aubergines, and my favourite recipe ever still is the fantastic Aubergine Salad, a Romanian starter, although we call it salad, and it's pretty similar with baba ganoush.

-They both use the mashed cooked flesh of the eggplant, but while our salad uses mayonnaise to give it that rich flavours, baba ganoush uses tahini paste for its distinct taste.
+They both use the mashed cooked flesh of the aubergines, but while our salad/dip uses mayonnaise to give it that rich flavour, baba ganoush uses tahini paste for its distinct taste.

 It's amazing how just a little bit of this flavourful paste can go a long way, it does take the humble eggplant to a whole new level.
 Add just lemon juice for for a zesty kick, and you know you have a fantastic dish right here for you.

-- bake the eggplant for 30-40 minutes until the pulp is soft
+- bake the aubergines for 30-40 minutes until the pulp is soft

-- peel and chop it finely, then add to a collander so that the liquid can be squeezed out
+- peel and chop it finely, then add to a colander or a cheese cloth so that the liquid can be squeezed out

 - transfer to a bowl, season with salt and pepper, add the tahini paste, minced garlic and lemon juice

 - chill for at least one hour